Consolidating Debt and Loans with a High Debt-to-Income Ratio

-A debt consolidation loan from banks, credit unions or online lenders is the most common form of debt consolidation, but lenders are reluctant to give money to consumers with a high debt-to-income ratio (DTI).
+A debt consolidation loan from banks, credit unions or online debt consolidation lenders is the most common form of debt consolidation, but lenders are reluctant to give money to consumers with a high debt-to-income ratio (DTI).

 Consumers with a high DTI are considered a severe risk so even if you are approved for a loan, the interest rates and monthly payments could be so high that it’s not worthwhile.

 It can be difficult to get a debt consolidation loan at the rate you like, but there are ways around the problem.
-Other debt-relief options, like a debt management program, may help you consolidate your debt without having to take out a loan.
+Other debt-relief options, like a debt management program, may help you consolidate your debt without having to take out a high risk loan.

 What Is a High Debt-to-Income Ratio?

 Debt-to-income (DTI) is a tool that lenders use to measure what percentage of your income goes toward paying off debts and whether there will be enough money left each month to repay another loan.

 The formula for calculating DTI is simple: Monthly debt payments divided by monthly income.

 The debt payments should include costs for housing, utilities, car, student and personal loans, alimony or child payments and minimum amount due on credit cards.
 Income should money your receive weekly or monthly that includes wages, tips, bonuses, child payments, alimony and Social Security.

 When you do the math, you will arrive at a percentage.
 So, if your debt payments are $1,800 a month and your income totals $4,000 a month, your DTI is 45% (1800 ÷ 4000 = .45).